Coal tar

-Coal tar (also creosote) is a thick dark liquid that is a by-product of deriving coke and coal gas from coal.
-Coal tar has both medical and industrial uses.
-Medicinally, it is a topical medication applied to skin to treat psoriasis and seborrheic dermatitis (dandruff).
-It may be used in combination with ultraviolet light therapy in a treatment called Goeckerman therapy, which is rarely used clinically, as of 2024.
+Coal tar is a viscous dark liquid that is a by-product of deriving coke and coal gas from coal.
+Coal tar has long been a source of useful chemicals as well as a general wood preservative.
+Although not common, it is used topically for relief from some skin conditions.

-Industrially, it is a railroad tie preservative used in the surfacing of roads.
-Coal tar was listed as a known human carcinogen in the first Report on Carcinogens from the U.S. Federal Government, issued in 1980, and remains a cancer concern due to the presence of benzene in coal tar skincare products, such as shampoos.

 History

-Coal tar was discovered circa 1665.
-Much later, it was an undesirable byproduct in the production of coke and illumination gases ("town gas").
-Soon it was found that the tar could be a source of solvents.
+Coal tar has been produced since about 1665.
+Much later, in the production of coke and illumination gases ("town gas"), it was an undesirable byproduct.
+Soon it was found to be a source of solvents.
 Around 1850, it was discovered that it could be used as a source of many organic compounds.
 Its use as a precursor to dyes engendered an entire industry.

-In 1854 Frederick Crace Calvert, "an eminent English chemist," made the extraordinary statement before the Society of Arts that ere long, some valuable dyeing substances would be prepared from coal."
+In 1854 Frederick Crace Calvert, "an eminent English chemist," made the extraordinary statement before the Society of Arts that "ere long, some valuable dyeing substances would be prepared from coal."
 Coal tar was used for medical purposes as early as the 1800s.

-Composition

-Coal tar is produced through thermal destruction (pyrolysis) of coal.
-Its composition varies with the process and type of coal used - lignite, bituminous or anthracite.

-Coal tar is a mixture of approximately 10,000 chemicals, of which only about 50% have been identified.
-Most of the chemical compounds are polycyclic aromatic hydrocarbon:
+Coal tar was a component of the first sealed roads.
+In its original development by Edgar Purnell Hooley, tarmac was tar covered with granite chips.
+Later the filler used was industrial slag.

+Economics